chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The file mode creation mask, or umask.
 Default value: ``0022``.

 ``use_policyfile``
-  The chef-client automatically checks the configuration, node JSON, and the stored node on the Chef server to determine if Policyfile files are being used, and then automatically updates this flag.
+  The Chef Infra Client automatically checks the configuration, node JSON, and the stored node on the Chef Infra Server to determine if Policyfile files are being used, and then automatically updates this flag.
 Default value: ``false``.

 ``user``
    The user that owns a process.
 This is required when starting any executable as a daemon.
 Default value: ``nil``.

 ``validation_client_name``
-   The name of the chef-validator key that is used by the chef-client to access the Chef server during the initial chef-client run.
+   The name of the chef-validator key that is used by the Chef Infra Client to access the Chef Infra Server during the initial Chef Infra Client run.

 ``validation_key``
-   The location of the file that contains the key used when a chef-client is registered with a Chef server.
+   The location of the file that contains the key used when a Chef Infra Client is registered with a Chef Infra Server.
 A validation key is signed using the ``validation_client_name`` for authentication.
 Default value: ``/etc/chef/validation.pem``.

 ``verbose_logging``
    Set the log level.
 Options: ``true``, ``nil``, and ``false``.
 When this is set to ``false``, notifications about individual resources being processed are suppressed (and are output at the ``:info`` logging level).
-Setting this to ``false`` can be useful when a chef-client is run as a daemon.
+Setting this to ``false`` can be useful when a Chef Infra Client is run as a daemon.
 Default value: ``nil``.

 ``verify_api_cert``
-   Verify the SSL certificate on the Chef server.
-When ``true``, the chef-client always verifies the SSL certificate.
-When ``false``, the chef-client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
+   Verify the SSL certificate on the Chef Infra Server.
+When ``true``, the Chef Infra Client always verifies the SSL certificate.
+When ``false``, the Chef Infra Client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
 Default value: ``false``.

 ``whitelist``
-   A hash that contains the whitelist used by Chef push jobs.
+   A hash that contains the whitelist used by Chef Push Jobs.
 For example:

    .. code-block:: ruby